Innovation-through-understanding/itu-utils/docs/common.md

 > Timestamps are directly _comparable_ using the `<, >, <=` and `>=` operators.
 Note that since they're objects, you need to use their `equals`-method to compare for equality.

-This library also adds some additonal functions to make your life even a little bit easier:
+This library also adds some additional functions to make your life even a little bit easier:

 `toTimestamp`
 : When called without any parameter, will return an UTC timestamp for the current datetime.
 Can also be called with a `DateTime` object to get a timestamp for another datetime.